DragonFly On-Line Manual Pages

 The -i index option selects the partition with the given

-partition number.
-Partition numbers start at 0.
+partition index.
+Partition indexes start at 0.

 The -s count option selects all partitions that have the given